mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 #### Configure MailBeez

-In most cases the default configuration settings are sufficient for you to begin testing, however there are a couple settings which you’ll need to configure before you can begin testing, such as the “Send Copy to” and “Send Simulation to” email addresses.
+In most cases, the default configuration settings are sufficient for you to begin testing, however there are a couple settings which you’ll need to configure before you can begin testing, such as the “Send Copy to” and “Send Simulation to” email addresses.

 Configuration is easy with our step-by-step configuration tutorials!
 Begin with the Quick Start Configuration Tutorial to prepare your MailBeez installation for testing.
 When you’ve completed testing and are ready to go live, use our Comprehensive Configuration Tutorial to ensure all of your settings are as you want them before you switch over to Production Mode.